Siege of Lilybaeum (250–241 BC): Siege

 The Roman assault continued and they broke down part of the wall using catapults; the defenders countered by building an inner wall.
 Filling the ditch in several places, the Romans distracted the Carthaginians with a feint at one part of the wall, and then seized a different section of it with a separate attack.
-By means which are unclear in the sources, Himilco destroyed them and recaptured the wall; Lazenby speculates that Himilco somehow tempted the Romans to advance from the section of wall they had captured and destroy them between the original outer wall and the newly built inner wall.
+By means which are unclear in the sources, Himilco destroyed them and recaptured the wall; Lazenby speculates that Himilco somehow tempted the Romans to advance from the section of wall they had captured and then destroyed them between the original outer wall and the newly built inner wall.
 A gale set in from the south west, which blew away the sheds protecting the besiegers' rams from having rocks and inflammatory material dropped on them and damaged or destroyed their siege towers.
 Taking advantage of this, the garrison sortied and started fires in three places.
 With the wind fanning the flames, they spread rapidly and the Romans attempting to dowse them and at the same time repel the Carthaginians were hampered by having smoke and flames in their faces.
 The siegeworks were substantially destroyed.

 After the destruction of their siegeworks, the Romans constructed strong earth and timber walls to prevent further sorties, but which would also greatly hamper any further assaults on the city.
 The focus of the fighting moved to the north.
 In 247 BC the new Carthaginian commander on Sicily, Hamilcar Barca, established a base at Hertce, near Panormus, and harassed the Roman lines of communication for three years.
 He then redeployed to Eryx, near Drepana, from where he employed combined arms tactics in raids and interdiction.
 This guerrilla warfare kept the Roman legions pinned down and preserved Carthage's foothold in Sicily.